CV Pipeline Customization#

 CV_PIPELINE_TRACKER_CONFIG=<path_to_config_tracker_NvDCF_accuracy_SAM2.yml>

-Please note that this is just one example of tracker configuration.
+This is just one example of tracker configuration.
 You can create your own tracker configuration by referring to the NvMultiObjectTracker Library and modify the parameters as per your requirements.

 Customizing Models in the Tracker#

-The tracker internally uses three models:
+The tracker internally uses the following models:

 • Re-identification model for higher accuracy tracking as mentioned in VSS CV Pipeline Models